-For a truly traditional faire, we visit Christiana Campbell’s Tavern in Colonial Williamsburg, Virigina where they begin their colonial Holiday celebrations starting at Thanksgiving through Christmas with food, drink, events, traditions and decorations.
+For a truly traditional fare, we visit Christiana Campbell’s Tavern in Colonial Williamsburg, Virigina where they begin their colonial Holiday celebrations starting at Thanksgiving through Christmas with food, drink, events, traditions and decorations.

 Joining in the holiday festivities at any of the colonial restoration villages throughout the United States is an exciting and wonderful thing to do with your family and friends.
 Not only does it give you a rich sense of those who who have come before and built this country for us, but you will be able to bring home traditions to incorporate into your family’s holidays.